alemidev/scope-tui/README.md

 ![scope-tui interface](https://cdn.alemi.dev/scope-tui-wide.png)

-Currently only for Linux (with Pulseaudio)

-See it in action [here](https://cdn.alemi.dev/scope-tui-oscilloscope-music.webm) with [Jerobeam Fenderson - Planets](https://youtu.be/XziuEdpVUe0) (oscilloscope music)
+[See it in action here](https://cdn.alemi.dev/scope-tui-oscilloscope-music.webm) with [Planets](https://youtu.be/XziuEdpVUe0) (oscilloscope music by Jerobeam Fenderson)

 ## Why
 I really love [cava](https://github.com/karlstav/cava).
 It provides a crude but pleasant frequency plot for your music: just the bare minimum to see leads solos and basslines.